joshua-zingale/embeddable-activities/README.md

 ## Examples

-In the examples directory is a multiple-choice question that uses the system.
+In the `static/` directory is a multiple-choice question that uses the system.
 Included are an html page alongside a javascript file and a JSON file containing the question information.
 To run the example, you need to generate a key as with